ocaml/v3.ocaml.org-rescript/README.md

   * push "propose changes", which will create a commit and prompt for PR creation
   * click "Create Pull Request"
   * on the next screen, change the action to "Create draft pull request" and press the button
-* Clone your fork locally (or continue editing directly in github if the change is small)
+* Clone your fork locally (or continue editing directly in github if the change is small).
+Checkout out the branch that you created.
 * Continue developing, feel free to ask questions in the PR, if you run into obstacles or uncertainty as you make changes
 * Once you feel your branch is ready, check the PR preview to ensure the changes